niklasnickel/SI/README.md

 ## Basic usage

-Every ``SI`` number is comprised of a ``value`` and a ``unit``.
+Every ``SI`` number consists of a ``value`` and a ``unit``.
 When performing arithmetic operations, the unit of a number is considered to ensure physical accuracy and proper conversion.
 Adding e.g. *1 m* to *500 mm* will return *1.5 m*, while an addition with *1 s* will result in an error since the physical dimentions of the units mismatch.

 ### Construction